[Updated: 31st Oct. 2017]

 Problem #3: Motivation

 What motivates people?
 What demotivates them?
-Many bosses get this terribly wrong.
-They create incentives that demotivate people.
-They micromanage.
+Many bosses get this terribly wrong, creating incentives that demotivate people.
 They ‘kick people in the ass’.

 Let me give you an example of this from my own experience.
 Back when I was running Intelligent Games, we used to offer teams a timely delivery bonus if they finished on schedule.
 However, employee motivation was only one factor in timely delivery.
 When the delivery date slipped, as it inevitably did, people saw their bonuses go up in smoke.
 It must have felt like getting a pay cut – not the original intention.

 A CEO’s job is to create a culture that promotes satisfaction and addresses the hygiene factors to avoid creating dissatisfaction.